The Mining Law Review: Tanzania

 The Mineral Policy of Tanzania was promulgated in 20092 by the Ministry of Energy and Minerals,3 which is charged with the responsibility of formulating a mineral policy, overseeing its administration and coordinating the development of the mineral sector of Tanzania.
 The Policy is driven by its vision, which is to have an effective mineral sector contributing significantly to the acceleration of socioeconomic development through the sustainable development and utilisation of mineral resources in Tanzania by 2025.4 Its objectives include, but are not limited to, improvement of the economic environment for the purposes of attracting and sustaining local and international private investment in the mineral sector.5 According to the Mineral Policy, the government of Tanzania is to remain as regulator and facilitator of the sector while promoting private sector involvement.
 However, the Policy document makes it clear that the government intends to participate strategically in mining projects and to establish an enabling environment that enables Tanzanians to participate in ownership of medium and large-scale mines.6

 Another aim of the Mineral Policy is to ensure that the government strengthens cooperation with regional and international bodies for the purposes of taking advantage of facilities, resources and information provided by such organisations.
-In this context, the government aims to collaborate with regional bodies of which Tanzania is a member in order to harmonise its own mineral policy with others and to work with regional and international organisations in respect of research, transfer of technology, training and exchange of information.7
+In this context, the government aims to collaborate with regional bodies of which Tanzania is a member to harmonise its own mineral policy with others and to work with regional and international organisations in respect of research, transfer of technology, training and exchange of information.7

 The other relevant feature of the Mineral Policy is that it underscores the need for a legal and regulatory framework that ensures transparency, predictability, minimum discretion and security of tenure.

 Under Mining Act No. 14 of 2010, as amended,8 and Natural Wealth and Resources (Permanent Sovereignty) Act No. 5 of 2017, the entire property and control of all minerals on the surface or below the surface, including bodies of water, are public property vested in the President in trust for the citizens of Tanzania.
 Further, the law currently proclaims sovereignty over natural resources and wealth to the people of Tanzania and the government.
 The government exercises ownership and control of natural resources on behalf of the people of Tanzania and, for that purpose, all activities related to exploration of natural wealth and resources are to be conducted by the government on behalf of the people.
-Note that the proclaimed sovereignty cannot be questioned by any foreign court or tribunal.
+The proclaimed sovereignty cannot be questioned by any foreign court or tribunal.
 The government thus issues various types of mineral rights that allow interested persons to conduct exploration and exploitation of minerals subject to terms and conditions specified in law or specified in the mineral rights themselves.
 The types of mineral rights and other relevant matters are discussed below.

 II LEGAL FRAMEWORK